mrocklin/blog/_posts/work/2013-01-14-LogPy-Introduction.md

 Informative Examples
 --------------------

 LogPy enables the expression of relations and the search for values which satisfy them.
-The following code asks for `1` number, `x`, such that `x == 5`
+The following code is the "Hello, world!" of logic programming.
+It asks for `1` number, `x`, such that `x == 5`

 {% highlight python %}
 >>> from logpy import run, eq, membero, var, conde